Rango (bull): The Longest Ride

-The film adaption of Nicholas Sparks’ best-selling novel, The Longest Ride, premiered in theaters on April 10, 2015.
+The film adaptation of Nicholas Sparks' best-selling novel of the same name premiered in theaters on April 10, 2015.
 The film is a story about a fictitious superstar PBR bull rider, and featured Rango as its star bull.
 The bull even had a film cast credit.
-Rango serves as a nemesis to the film's starring role, played by Scott Eastwood.
+Rango serves as a nemesis to protagonist Luke Collins, played by Scott Eastwood.
 Real-life PBR contestants rode the bulls, including Rango, as stunt-doubles.
 Jeff Robinson was beginning to see more fame for his bull after he starred in the film.

-Reece Arnold, who worked for Robinson, hauled Rango to Jacksonville, North Carolina, and Winston-Salem, North Carolina, for two weeks of fiming in the mid-summer of 2014.
+Reece Arnold, who worked for Robinson, hauled Rango to Jacksonville, North Carolina, and Winston-Salem, North Carolina, for two weeks of filming in the mid-summer of 2014.
 It turned out that Rango liked the spotlight.
 During filming, he became a star.
 He even received praise from the producer Marty Bowen, the director George Tillman Jr., and the rest of the movie cast and employees.
-Per Arnold, Rango was meant for the big screen."Rango stood out down there more than any of the other bulls because it was almost like he knew when the cameras was rolling".
+Per Arnold, Rango was meant for the big screen.
+"Rango stood out down there more than any of the other bulls because it was almost like he knew when the cameras was rolling."
 Arnold said.
-"He knew when they needed him to trot around the arena and turn around and look at the camera".
+"He knew when they needed him to trot around the arena and turn around and look at the camera."

 Death and legacy

 On September 14, 2014, Rango died in the morning.
 He had been admitted to the hospital for intestinal issues, then experienced heart troubles, which were life ending.

 Cody Lambert contacted Jeff Robinson the next day after Rango's death; Robinson had scores of contacts regarding Rango.
 Everyone had high regard for the bull.

 Robinson was still grieving the next day after Rango died.
 The face of his operation, yes, but also an authentic member of his family was gone.
 There was no bull waiting in the morning for him.
 Rango was a playful bull.
 He loved to dig holes.
 He would move secretly from his pen by lifting the gate handle with his horns.
 He loved taunting the other bulls, especially I'm A Gangster Too.
 When Robinson prepared to bury his faithful friend, another tear came down.
-His 5-year-old son came up to console him.
-“He came up to me and rubbed my back and said, ‘Daddy, it is time for you to be a big boy now.
-Rango has gone to heaven.”
+His five-year-old son came up to console him.
+"He came up to me and rubbed my back and said, 'Daddy, it is time for you to be a big boy now.
+Rango has gone to heaven."
 They buried Rango on their Mars Hill, North Carolina, property.

 Marco Eguchi had two 90 points rides on Rango, out of three outs.
 Both 90-point rides were in 2014.
 He called Rango the best bull on the BFTS.
-"Not only for me, but for all lovers of PBR, this week (we) lost a star of the arena", he said.
+"Not only for me, but for all lovers of PBR, this week (we) lost a star of the arena," he said.
 "We talk about best rank bulls in the world – he was certainly one of them.
 I was very sad about the news and have good memories when watching my rides on him.
-My condolences to Jeff Robinson and fans".
+My condolences to Jeff Robinson and fans."